From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 Now things are different.
 The Canva plus Affinity combination gives users their first truly viable alternative.

 Let us do the math.
-Adobe Creative Cloud full subscription costs 55 dollars per month, or 660 dollars per year.
-Over five years, that is 3300 dollars.
-Meanwhile, Affinity core features are now completely free.
+Adobe Creative Cloud's full subscription costs 55 dollars per month, or 660 dollars per year.
+Over five years, that is 3,300 dollars.
+Meanwhile, Affinity's core features are now completely free.
+Even adding Canva Pro at 13 dollars per month only brings you to 156 dollars per year - less than a quarter of Adobe's price.

 Spring Has Arrived for Indie Tools